Posts

 Please join in prayer for the souls of those who have fallen asleep in the Lord:

-DIMITRIOS LAIOS (ANNUAL), father of Ioannis (Donna) Laios
+ANGELOS LAIOS (30 YRS), brother of Ioannis (Donna) Laios

 May their memory be eternal.